-- MTH141 completed with a "C" or better - MTH134/134H and MTH133 both completed with a "C" or better - Accuplacer: College Level Math 86+ within two years, - ACT Math 27+ within two years, plus high school trigonometry or precalculus completed with a "C" or better Calculus I covers limits, continuity, differentiation, and integration.
+- ACT Math 27+ within two years - Accuplacer: Trigonometry 46+ within two years - Accuplacer Next Gen: Advanced Algebra and Functions 265+ within two years - MTH141 completed with a "C" or better

+Calculus I covers limits, continuity, differentiation, and integration.
 A graphing calculator is required.
 Students may not apply both MTH161 and MTH180 toward graduation.
 Completion of MTH180 may count toward the mathematics requirement for the AA degree, however it is not a CORE42 MOTR course.
 (F,S,Su)